-- No person may manufacture, import, advertise, sell or present any food item or beverage containing a non- nutritive sweetener for human consumption unless the product is "specified for special dietary usage." - It is not permissible to add non-nutritive sweeteners in any food or beverage to be consumed by infants or children.

-- □ Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages. - □ It is against the law to use Potassium Bromate as a bread improver.
+- No person may manufacture, import, advertise, sell or present any food item or beverage containing a non- nutritive sweetener for human consumption unless the product is "specified for special dietary usage." - □ It is not permissible to add non-nutritive sweeteners in any food or beverage to be consumed by infants or children. - Non-nutritive sweeteners, including saccharin and cyclamates, may be used in low-calorie, dietary foods/beverages. - □ It is against the law to use Potassium Bromate as a flour improver for bread.
+Manufacturers are to use Ascorbic Acid as food additive. - Effective July 1, 2005 all salts manufactured in Ghana or imported must be iodated. - □ The FDB is processing a food fortification regulation that will compel the fortification of wheat flour and edible oils with Iron and Vitamins (Regulation not yet passed)

-Any person or company found to be in violation of any provision of the Food and Drug Law 1992, PNDCL 305B will be subject to a fine not exceeding 5,000,000 cedis (\$556) or imprisoned for not more two years or both.
+The ban on the sale of non-iodated salt is in compliance with the Food and Drugs Amendment Act (Act 523).
+Any person or company found to be in violation of any provision of the Food and Drug Law 1992, PNDCL 305B will be subject to a court penalty unit (the fine is not fixed) to be determined by the law court or imprisoned for not more two years or both.